deepnetworkgmbh/Docs/sql/Sql-Logging-I.md

 END
 ```

 Great!
 Every execution will now be inserted as rows into the `Logs` table.

-However, with this kind of logging, **ugly** `@SqlText` will be introduced in every function, procedure in our project; moreover, this will populate lots of lengthy records in the Logs table.
+However, with this kind of logging an additional, tracing only, `@SqlText` variable will be introduced in every SPROC in our project; moreover, this will populate lots of lengthy records in the Logs table.

 ## Redundant data in Logs